fvan-wij/Inception/README.md

 4. Docker manages resources such as CPU, memory, and storage for the container

 5. Docker can be used to view, stop, and manage the containers on your system.
 It can also be pushed to a registry, such as Docker Hub so that it can be shared with others

+### To find out:

+- Why is network: hosts or links: not allowed in your docker-compose file?
+- Why is --link not allowed in the Makefile?
+- Why is tail -f not allowed?
+- What would be wrong with infinite loops such as sleep infinity, tail -f /dev/null, tail -f /dev/random
+- The pertinence of the directory structure required for this project

 ### Dockerfiles vs Docker-compose files